IntelRealSense/realsense-ros/realsense_ros_slam/README.md

 $ rviz
 ```

 In rviz, add Pose and Map visualizations (click Add button near bottom left).
-Select the `/camera_pose` message for the Pose and th `/map` message for the Map visualization.
+Select the `camera_pose` message for the Pose and th `map` message for the Map visualization.